 - Vehicles, commonly brake pads and clutches

 Symptoms of Mesothelioma

-Symptoms may advance as the cancer metastasizes, or spreads.
-Most diagnoses happen at stage 3, as symptoms at this stage become difficult to ignore.
-Hoarseness and coughing up blood are indicators that the mesothelioma may be spreading to other organs in the body.
+The early symptoms of mesothelioma often include a persistent cough, chest or abdominal pain, shortness of breath, and fatigue.
+These symptoms usually worsen as the cancer metastasizes, or spreads.
+Most mesothelioma diagnoses happen at stage 3, as symptoms at this stage become difficult to ignore.
+Hoarseness, coughing up blood, and weight loss are indicators that the mesothelioma may be spreading to other organs in the body.

 If you think you may have been exposed to asbestos or are showing any symptoms, contact your doctor right away.
 Because of the aggressive nature of mesothelioma, early detection can greatly increase your prognosis.